Sexual Misconduct and Discrimination

 2. Reason for Policy

 2.1.
-This policy is established in compliance with Title IX of the Education Amendments of 1972, the Violence Against Women Act of 1994 (“VAWA”), the Campus Sexual Violence Elimination Act of 2013 (“Campus SaVE Act”), and Title VII of the Civil Rights Act of 1964, and all other applicable state and federal civil rights laws.
+This policy is established in alignment with university values and in compliance with state and federal nondiscrimination/equal opportunity laws and implementing regulations, including by not limited to: Title IX of the Education Amendments of 1972, the Violence Against Women Act of 1994 (“VAWA”), the Campus Sexual Violence Elimination Act of 2013 (“Campus SaVE Act”), Title VII of the Civil Rights Act of 1964, and all other applicable state and federal civil rights laws.

 3. Scope & Audience

 3.1.
-This policy and associated resolution processes are applicable to all members of the university community, including, but not limited to students, student organizations, employees, contractors, volunteers, and visitors; all applicants for university employment or for admission to educational or university-sponsored programs or activities; and all non-student and non-employee persons or groups participating in or accessing university-sponsored programs, activities, or facilities.
+This policy and associated resolution processes are applicable to all members of the university community, including, but not limited to students, student organizations, employees, contractors, volunteers, and visitors; all applicants for university employment or for admission to educational or university-sponsored programs or activities; and all non-student and non-employee persons or groups participating in, attempting to participate in, or accessing university-sponsored programs, activities, or facilities.

 4. Definitions

-4.2.
-Consent: Knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
+4.3.
+Consent: Knowing, voluntary, and clear permission by word or action to engage in mutually agreed upon sexual activity.
+Consent must be present and ongoing, mutually understandable and reciprocal, and freely and actively given.
+See Section 5.5 “Evaluation of Consent” for further information.

-4.8.
-Student Organization: A recognized student organizations or student groups affiliated with an academic unit.
+4.15.
+Student Organization: A recognized student organization or student group affiliated with an academic unit.

 5. Responsibilities & Procedures